GwadeSteve/MTTL-Research-Malaria/README.md

 ## System Architecture

-The system uses a **Hard Parameter Sharing** architecture built for efficiency and feature reuse across tasks.
+The system uses a **Hard Parameter Sharing** architecture design, built for efficiency and feature reuse across tasks.

 **How it works:**